Everything you need to know about adding tables to WordPress

 Screenshot of Posts Table Pro in action

-This post is your complete guide to the best WordPress table plugins.
-We’ve explored all your options from manual tables to auto-generated tables with advanced features.
+I hope you've enjoyed this complete guide to the best WordPress table plugins.
+We’ve answered the question "How to create a table in WordPress" in 3 different ways, ranging from manual tables to auto-generated tables with advanced features.

 Please share your thoughts...